mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 from an underlying QUIC implementation.
 It is thus RECOMMENDED that a QUIC implementation exports the listed items to the application.

 * *Maximum Datagram Size*: The maximum datagram size that the QUIC connection can transmit.
+Since datagram frames cannot be fragmented, the QUIC implementation MUST also provide a way to query the maximum datagram size so that an application can create RTP packets that always fit into a QUIC datagram frame.
 * *Datagram Acknowledgment and Loss*: {{Section 5.2 of !RFC9221}} allows QUIC implementations to notify the application that a QUIC Datagram was acknowledged or that it believes a datagram was lost.
 The exposed information